jianing-sun/Interpolated-Policy-Gradient-with-PPO-for-Robotics-Control-/README.md

   - [ ] More experiments on pushing, sliding, pick&place
   - [ ] Generalize to hindsight experience replay and compare with experience replay
   - [ ] Change tanh to ReLU
+  - [ ] For pushing, sliding tasks, need to train more episodes (in original papar, they train for 50 epochs (one epoch consists of 19 · 2 · 50 = 1 900 full episodes, which amounts to a total of 4.75 · 106 timesteps).
+And also **improve the time steps to 2500 per episode** for these tasks.
 - Reference:
   - [Proximal Policy Gradient](https://arxiv.org/pdf/1707.02286.pdf)
   - [Trust Region Policy Gradient](https://arxiv.org/pdf/1502.05477.pdf)